Tukurai/HR-arch-1-tba/README.md

 ---

+Prerequisite:

+Run the following command in PowerShell or in a command prompt: pip install pymongo

+This installs the plugins required to connect to the MongoDb datastore we use for saving and loading data.

+---

 Running the Client and Server
 They both use command-line arguments.
 You can run them without arguments to see the options.